Franson has been exposed to the Vegas expansion draft, theScore reports.

 Franson returned to practice Thursday, but will miss at least one more contest due to the upper body issue.
 The blueliner provides a bit of offense for the club (19 points in 65 games), but not enough to be worthy of fantasy ownership in the vast majority of leagues.
 His next chance to rejoin the action comes Monday, but the team should update his status again when he's healthy and ready to play.

-Franson (foot) will return to Buffalo's lineup for Saturday's game against the Blues, John Vogl of The Buffalo News reports.
+Franson (upper body) was back on the ice Thursday, John Vogl of The Buffalo News reports.

 Franson has missed five games due to injury, and looks like he'll be ready to play Sunday against the Islanders after a long four-day break.
 The veteran rearguard has just 19 points in 65 games this season, and just two points on the power play, a paltry total for a guy who was signed to bolster Buffalo's special teams.
 He's in the final year of a two-year contract and is unlikely to be retained by the team given his mediocre production and injury history.
 He has minimal value in most fantasy leagues.